C2C CTF Writeups

 # Reuse socket is best.
 FD is likely 4.

-# i can try to dupe 3,4,5,6 to 0,1,2
+# We can try to dupe 3,4,5,6 to 0,1,2

 shellcode = asm("""